Terms of Business

 If you, your company or your organisation wants us to act only on the instructions of specified people you must let us know in writing so that the position is clear.
 Otherwise we assume and you authorise us to assume that those representing you, your company or your organisation are duly authorised to give us information and instructions.

-We will not handle amounts of cash which exceed £500 per transaction.
+We will not accept cash which exceed £500 per transaction.

-Bank Electronic Funds Transfer (sometimes called CHAPS) has become the normal method of payment for transactions involving a substantial amount of money.
+Bank Electronic Funds Transfer (CHAPS) or BACS have become the normal method of payment in place of cheques or where cleared funds are required.
 Money transmitted before 3:00pm on a business day should arrive as cleared funds in the recipient’s bank account the same day.
 We have an in house banking terminal to facilitate the process.

-Banks do not guarantee that a payment will arrive by a particular time even if sent early in the morning.
+Banks do not guarantee that a payment will arrive by a particular time even if sent early in the day.
 The system sometimes breaks down.
-Whilst, when working normally, this system is the most efficient way of transmitting funds quickly, it is important that you know that the system can fail or be delayed.
+When working normally, this system is the most efficient way of transmitting funds quickly but it is important that you know that the system can fail or be delayed.
 The implication for you may be that your transaction will not complete on time.

 Your transaction may depend upon people transferring money to us and doing so in good time.
 That does not always happen.
 A chain of transactions involves money moving more than once in a day.
 You are at risk therefore if money does not arrive when required.
 Elimination of this risk usually involves the arrangement of bridging finance with your Bank.
 Should you require us to make an electronic money transfer then we must have full bank account details from you in writing.